richik-p/CS61A-sections/README.md

 ## About Me

-- I'm Richik Pal, a tutor for CS 61A at UC Berkeley for Summer 2023
+- I'm Richik Pal, a tutor for CS 61A at UC Berkeley
 - Discussion: TBA
 - Office Hours: TBA